chrisbinnie/linux-server-security/index.md

 ### Set Up Two-Factor Authentication

-Implement 2FA for critical accounts:
+Implement 2FA for critical accounts using a simple but effective tool, shown in detail in my first book:

 ```bash
 # Install Google Authenticator